lutris/lutris/docs/installers.rst

 possible to call functions from other runners by prefixing the task name with the runner's name (e.g., from a dosbox installer you can use the wineexec task with ``wine.wineexec`` as the task's ``name``)
+If the command you will run in the task doesn't exit with a return code of 0, you can specify an accepted return code like ``return_code: 256``

 Currently, the following tasks are implemented: